 6. Talk About Books

-The goal here is to reference books in your daily conversation the same way you would a new movie or TV show.
+The goal here is to reference books in your daily life the same way you would for a new movie or TV show.
 How you reference them is up to you 🙂

 7. Introduce Your Child To New Book Series